ChatFAQ/ChatFAQ/sdk/README.md

 ### Connection

-The only thing left after defining your FSM is to communicate it to Riddler Server and remain listening as an RPC server (for executing your previously declared events & conditions on demand)
+The only thing left after defining your FSM is to communicate it to ChatFAQ's back-end server and remain listening as an RPC server (for executing your previously declared events & conditions on demand)

-We do so by instantiating the class RiddlerSDK and passing to the constructor 5 parameters:
+We do so by instantiating the class ChatFAQSDK and passing to the constructor 5 parameters:

-- riddler_host: the address of our Riddler Server
+- chatfaq_backend_host: the address of our ChatFAQ's back-end server

-- _user_email_: the email of an Riddler's admin user
+- _user_email_: the email of an ChatFAQ's back-end admin user

-- _user_password_:  the password of an Riddler's admin user
+- _user_password_:  the password of an ChatFAQ's back-end admin user

 - _fsm_name_: the name of our new FSM Definition if we are providing `fsm_def` or the name/ID of an already existing FSM Definition on the remote server if not `fsm_def` is provided